Safeguards for the termination of schemes

 Planning approval is required because when a scheme terminates, all the lots and common property become a single lot.
 This is regarded as a form of subdivision which requires approval from the West Australian Planning Commission (WAPC).

-If the initial subdivision gets WAPC approval, the proponent will prepare a detailed termination proposal.
+If the subdivision gets WAPC approval, the proponent will prepare a detailed termination proposal.

-If the WAPC does not approve the initial subdivision the termination proposal process comes to an end.
+If the WAPC does not approve the subdivision the termination proposal process comes to an end.

-The proponent prepares a detailed termination proposal which must contain:
+The proponent prepares a full (detailed) termination proposal which must contain:

 - The approved plan of subdivision for the proposal